Rico Love: Division 1

 In November 2010, Love launched Division 1 which originally partnered with Universal Motown but later moved the venture to Interscope Records.
 In 2011, Love signed R&B artist Teairra Marí & rap artist Young Chris to his label.
 In 2013, Love's label venture signed the artist, Tiara Thomas, to its roster.
 Love also has a production company of the same name to which he signed producers, Earl Hood, Eric Goudy, and D Town.
 In 2014, Rico Love signed Trina to his label.

-Musical influences/techniques
+Artistry

 Love has cited various artists as influences such as Usher (who originally signed Love), Sean "Diddy" Combs, Michael Jackson, Marvin Gaye, R. Kelly, Queen, Smokey Robinson, Elton John, and Miles Davis.

 Love has explained when composing he does not write lyrics down or even spend many hours working on songs.
 He simply listens to a beat and then sings what comes to him.
 He was quoted as learning this technique from Jagged Edge.
 Love claims that his technique gives him the ability to write songs very quickly which affords him the opportunity to place more songs on any single album than what most writers could.

+Personal life

+He has two children with photographer Robin Thompson known as Robin V; a son, Carys Preston, and a daughter, Believe Beyond.